mrjones2014/legendary.nvim/README.md

   { '<leader>f', ':SomeMappingCommand', opts = { noremap = true, silent = false } },
-  -- you can also map lua functions directly as a binding { '<C-p>', require('legendary').find, description = 'Search key bindings' }, -- You can also have items that aren't bound to any key, but are executable -- through the finder by omitting a keycode, this way you can use -- legendary.nvim like VS Code's Command Palette
-  { ':CommentToggle<CR>', description = 'Toggle comment' },
-  -- Or add a keybind without a definition (useful for reminding yourself of -- keybinds which are set up by plugins, for example, these nvim-cmp mappings) { '<C-d>', description = 'Scroll docs up' },
+  -- you can also map lua functions directly as a binding { '<C-p>', require('legendary').find, description = 'Search key bindings' }, -- Or add a keybind without a definition (useful for reminding yourself of -- keybinds which are set up by plugins, for example, these nvim-cmp mappings) { '<C-d>', description = 'Scroll docs up' },
   { '<C-f>', description = 'Scroll docs down' },
+}

+local commands = {
+  -- You can also use legendar.nvim to create commands!
+  { ':CopyFileName', ':!echo % | pbcopy', description = "Copy current buffer's file name" },
+  -- You can also set commands to run a lua function
+  { ':DoSomethingWithLua', require('my_module').some_method, description = 'Do something with Lua!' },
+  -- You can also define commands without an implementation -- this will simply make it appear in vim.ui.select() UI -- but will not create the command
+  { ':CommentToggle', description = 'Toggle comment' },
   -- You can also have "unfinished" command (commands which need an argument) -- by setting `unfinished = true`.
 You can use `{arg_name}` or `[arg_name]` -- at the end of the string as a hint, this will get removed when inserted